pvprodk/GrowattESPHome/README.md

 - Latest update to the code with inspriation from https://github.com/klatremis/esphome-for-growatt/ and https://github.com/WilbertVerhoeff/Growatt/

 # Using the ShineWifi-X
+NOTE: Newer ShineWifi-X is equipped with an ESP8266 that has 4MB flash.
+In this case you have to change the code from esp07s to esp12e
 To flash the ShineWifi-X with ESPHome you need to put it into boot mode, by jumping the GPIO0 and GND pins while plugging in/powering on the USB-device.
 Important to remove the jumper before you flash:

 ![These pins need to be shorted to put the ShineWifi-X into boot mode](https://i.imgur.com/IZa4ood.jpg)